 The SÜTIK diversion programme

 Police diversion programmes have also been important to provide an alternative to punishment and support for individuals where needed.
 SÜTIK, a social support service aimed at improving the quality of life of people who use drugs, was adapted from an American programme and deployed by law enforcement and health officials in 2018.
 Police officers can refer people who have committed a drug-related offence to a support ‘peer’ as an alternative to punishment.
-This peer, who is directly employed by SÜTIK, will then support clients by listening to them, providing solutions to issues and encouraging clients towards less risky drug using behaviours.
+This peer, who is employed by SÜTIK will then support clients by listening to them and encouraging the client towards less risky behaviours.
 Short- and long-term goals are set with both parties for at least 12 months, with the peer signposting the client to relevant social and economic services to facilitate their recovery.

 SÜTIK’s peers that have gone through similar drug use experiences and can listen and counsel individuals, signposting them to social services if needed.
 Such support services, beyond helping people access psychological, harm reduction and social services, help build a non-judgemental and trusting relationship with individuals that have often been disenfranchised from the wider society.